 Do German Passport Holders Need a Visa for South Africa?

 There are currently 28 countries whose citizens are visa-exempt for a stay in South Africa for up to 30 days.
 An additional 48 nationalities, including German citizens, can visit South Africa without a visa for up to 90 days for purposes of tourism or business.

-Those wishing to stay for longer than 90 days for tourism or business will be able to apply for a South African eVisa for German citizens through the online application system once it is made available.
+Those wishing to stay for longer than 90 days will be able to apply for a South African eVisa for German citizens through the online application system once it is made available.

 South African Embassies and Consulates in Germany

 Once this e-visa is implemented, eligible travelers will be able to obtain a South Africa visa from Germany through a simple online application that will only take a few minutes to complete.

 As with other Electronic Travel Authorizations, applicants for the South Africa eVisa who are German passport holders will be expected to supply some basic personal and passport information and answer some questions related to health and security matters.